JSPrismarine/JSPrismarine/README.md

 - Is JSPrismarine for `Minecraft: Bedrock Edition` or `Minecraft: Java Edition`?
   - JSPrismarine is made for `Minecraft: Bedrock Edition`, but there may be plugins available to provide a `Minecraft: Java Edition` implementation.
 - What devices can a player join JSPrismarine with?
   - By default, PC/Windows, Android, and iOS.
-With some tricks, you can also join with Xbox One, Switch, and PS4.
+With some tricks, you can also join with Xbox, Switch, and even Playstation.
 - Which OSes can run JSPrismarine?
   - Any platform supporting Node.js `v21` or later.
 - If my question isn't listed here, where should I ask?